matco/webwatcher/README.md

 ## How it works?
 Webwatcher is a standard web application.
 It has two parts:
 * The backend, a REST API written in Python that relies on a MySQL database
-* The frontend is a website written using HTML, CSS and vanilla Javascript
+* The frontend is a website written using HTML, CSS and vanilla JavaScript

 Webwatcher has been conceived to be easily deployed on Google App Engine (see "Deployment on Google App Engine" section below).